Stratoscale/docker-test-tools/README.md

 ## Setup

-### Define a docker compose file describing the required test environment
+### Define a Docker Compose File Describing the Required Environment

 For example: `docker-compose.yml`
 ```yml